Simple online tools for developers, networking, text and conversions.

 Why examples matter for IP Range Calculator

-Use this IP Range Calculator to find the network address, first usable IP, last usable IP, broadcast address, and total host count for an IPv4 subnet.
-It is useful for subnetting practice, network planning, and quick troubleshooting.
+Use this free IP Range Calculator to find the network address, first usable IP, last usable IP, broadcast address, subnet mask, and total host capacity for an IPv4 subnet.
+It is useful for subnetting practice, network planning, VLAN design, firewall rules, access lists, lab work, and quick troubleshooting when you need to understand exactly which IP addresses belong to a subnet.

 Example pages are especially useful for network tools because they show what good input looks like, what kind of output to expect, and how the tool behaves in common scenarios.